-Anytime you find yourself stuck, there’s a crucial conversation you’re either not holding or not holding well.
+Anytime you find yourself stuck, there’s a conversation you’re either avoiding or not holding well.

 Whether it’s a problem with quality, customer satisfaction, or a strained relationship—whatever the issue—if you can’t talk honestly with the people involved, you can expect poor results.
 However, just speaking honestly isn’t enough.
 First, you need to consider your motives for speaking to the person and the long-term result you want to achieve as this will help you decide how to frame the conversation.